WSPS cancels annual PIP conference - OHS Canada Magazine

 Event was scheduled for April 28, 29 in Mississauga, Ont.

-Partners in Prevention (PIP) 2020, the annual health and safety conference and trade show hosted by Workplace Safety and Prevention Services (WSPS) has been cancelled.
+Partners in Prevention (PIP) 2020, the annual health and safety conference and trade show hosted by Workplace Safety and Prevention Services (WSPS), has been cancelled.

 An operator at WSPS offices in Mississauga, Ont., confirmed the decision in a phone call with OHS Canada.